 I'm taking you step by step on how to make homemade shortcrust pastry, including baking blind, so you will have perfectly crisp pastry that is so easy to do.

-You have probably already got all of the ingredients to hand in the kitchen, so get baking now!
+You have probably already got all of the ingredients to hand in the kitchen too.

 Bon appétit!